suchyond/react-storybook-react-query-demo/README.md

 * Send us your work preferably as a link to git repository (e.g. GitHub).

 ## Time estimation
-* First read the assigment, check the provided code, and make clear you understand what we ask for.
+* First read the assignment, check the provided code, and make clear you understand what we ask for.
 * Try to estimate the time you require to finish it.
 * Email us your estimation and a date, where you expect the work to be done.
   Aim for realistic date and keep in mind all other responsibilities you may have